WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 The type of a record is a _TypeInterface_; where the named elements of the record correspond to named elements of the _TypeInterface_.

+>Note: a future version of this specification may include the ability to include
+>type signatures to a record; signifying locally introduced types.

 ### Variants

-Where a value is one of a set of variants -- as defined by a _VariantType_ -- the value is written as the appropriate label followed by a tuple of argument terms.
-If the argument tuple is empty it is omitted.
+Where a value is one of a set of variants -- as defined by a _AlgebraicSpec_ -- the value is written as the appropriate label followed by its argument type.
+If the argument type is the empty tuple then it may be omitted.

 ```
 VariantTerm => Name Tuple